BaseSecrete/type_scopes/README.md

 Transaction.was_not_processed # => where("was_processed = false")
 ```

 For the string colums, the pattern matching is escaped.
 So it's safe to provide directly a user input.
-There is an exception for the `column_like`, `column_ilike`. `column_matches` and `column_does_not_match` where the pattern is not escaped and you shouldn't provide untrusted strings.
+There is an exception for the `column_like`, `column_ilike`, `column_matches` and `column_does_not_match` where the pattern is not escaped and you shouldn't provide untrusted strings.

 ```ruby
 Transaction.description_contains("%foo_") # => where("description LIKE '%[%]foo[_]%'")